convenia/Pigeon/docs/TESTING.md

 You can fake a connection to the broker using `Pigeon::fake()` to speed up your tests.

 ## Asserting
- Pigeon has methods to test your code, asset certain behaviors and check if things are working.
+ Pigeon has methods to test your code, assert certain behaviors and check if things are working.

 ### Publishing
  You can easily check if a message was correctly published using the `assertPublished` method;